newjersey/navigator.business.nj.gov/content/src/archived-opportunities/new-jersey-founders.md

 type: "FUNDING"
 fundingType: "technical assistance"
 benefits: "Ability to meet one-on-one with seasoned investors for feedback and possible funding opportunities."
 eligibility: "Registered to do business in New Jersey and located in New Jersey.
 Typically demonstrates some signs of financial or operational traction."
 publishStageArchive: "Do Not Publish"
-industry:  ["Technology","Life Sciences","Industries not classified"]
+industry: ["Technology", "Life Sciences", "Industries not classified"]
 agency: ["NJEDA"]
 openDate: ""
 dueDate: ""
 status: "open"